Wound Healing

 View trial status

-Treatment with EBC-1013 usually consists of one to three gel applications and results in complete wound healing with minimal to no scarring.
+In preclinical veterinary cases, treatment with EBC-1013 usually consists of one to three gel applications and results in complete wound healing with minimal to no scarring.
 EBC-1013 has a multifactorial mode of action which includes biofilm disruption, antibacterial peptide production, neutrophil activation, fibroblast differentiation and function modulation, and keratinocyte production and migration.

 Preclinical studies of treatment with EBC-1013 have shown accelerated closure of infected wounds compared to control treatments.
 In addition, clear histopathological differences have been shown in: